Last year’s hot summer was particularly unbearable for some London apartment dwellers, making it difficult to relax in the home or sleep comfortably.

 1. Portable air conditioning units

-2. Through the wall air conditioning unit
+2. Through-the-wall air conditioning unit

-A through the wall air conditioning unit is a type of portable unit that is fixed to an outside facing wall.
+A through-the-wall air conditioning unit is a type of portable unit that is fixed to an outside-facing wall.

-The advantage of these units is that they really are ‘plug and go’ air conditioning solutions and can work well for smaller homes, not necessarily London apartments.
+The advantage of these units is that they are ‘plug and go’ air conditioning solutions and can work well for smaller homes, not necessarily London apartments.

 3. The conventional air conditioning unit